 Group B streptococcal (GBS) septicemia is a severe bacterial infection that affects newborn infants.

-Septicemia is an infection in the bloodstream that may travel to different body organs.
+Septicemia is an infection in the bloodstream (also called bacteremia) that may travel to different body organs.
 GBS septicemia is caused by the bacterium Streptococcus agalactiae, which is commonly called group B strep, or GBS.

 - The baby can become infected while passing through the birth canal.
 In this case, babies become ill between birth and 6 days of life (most often in the first 24 hours).
 This is called early-onset GBS disease.

 - The infant may also become infected after delivery by coming into contact with people who carry the GBS germ.
 In this case, symptoms appear later, when the baby is 7 days to 3 months or more old.
 This is called late-onset GBS disease.

 GBS septicemia now occurs less often, because there are methods to screen and treat pregnant women whose babies are at risk.

 The following increase an infant's risk for GBS septicemia: